-Folinic acid (also called leucovorin or calcium folinate) is not a chemotherapy drug.
-It may be given along with the following chemotherapy drugs:
+Folinic acid (also called calcium folinate or leucovorin) is not a chemotherapy drug.
+But it may be given with the chemotherapy drugs:

 Folinic acid is often given with 5FU to treat cancers of the colon, rectum and other parts of the digestive system.
 It makes 5FU work better.
 It may also be given with tegafur-uracil which is a similar drug to 5FU.

-Folinic acid is also sometimes given with methotrexate, which is used to treat different types of cancer.
-It is mainly used with higher doses of methotrexate to help reduce the side effects.
+Methotrexate is used to treat different types of cancer.
+Folinic acid is mainly used with higher doses of methotrexate to help reduce the side effects.
 This is sometimes called folinic acid rescue or leucovorin rescue.

-You will usually be given folinic acid in the chemotherapy day unit or during a stay in hospital.
-A chemotherapy nurse will give it to you at the same time as your chemotherapy treatment.
+You will be given folinic acid in the chemotherapy day unit or during a stay in hospital.
+A chemotherapy nurse will give it to you at the same time as your chemotherapy.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have the chemotherapy part of the treatment.